 A medical condition that qualifies as a disability under the Americans with Disabilities Act are protected from discrimination.
 A termination based on a qualifying disability would be unlawful.
 However, more facts about your situation are needed.
 I recommend reaching out to an Employment Law...Read more »

 Employment agreements sometimes provide that, if a benefit is afforded at the early stage of the employment, and an employee leaves before having reached a certain anniversary, that the employee would repay the expense incurred for the benefit.
-Your question implies that your "availability" fit one...Read more »
+Your question implies that your...Read more »

 Who took the picture?
 When was it taken.
 If you did not take the picture than you can not use it without permission.
 If you did take the picture, but took it as an employee of the other company, they likely also have the rights to the picture as "employee work product."

 I inspected a hazardous part and sent it out in the wrong color tub.
 But I realized it & informed shipping of the mistake and fixed it befor being sent 2 the customer.So no harm done. a few days later i was fired.
 That 1 mistake was the reason given.
 The box they checked was unsatisfactory...
 Read more »